ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

     - **CSV Format**: comma-separated value files that use a comma as a delimiter to separate data

+## Monoids

+### Technical Question

+- How do I employ the mathematical concepts of sequences, monoids, and lists to implement efficient Python programs that use functions with a clearly specified behavior to perform tasks like finding a name in a file or computing the arithmetic mean of data values?

+### Reading Assignments

+- Chapter 6 of *Programming and Mathematical Thinking*
+- Chapter 3 of *Doing Math with Python*

+???+ note "Technical Concepts"

+    - **Ordered Pair**: grouping of two elements such that their order is important
+    - **Tuple**: immutable ordered sequence that can contain elements of any type
+    - **Delimiter**: a symbol that separates data values
+    - **Flat File**: file that has no structure other than being divided into lines and fields
+    - **CSV Format**: comma-separated value files that use a comma as a delimiter to separate data

 ## Learning Opportunities

 Interested in learning more about any of the topics on this schedule?
 If you